 The State Investment Board has been named as a defendant in two cases, arising out of the Tribune and General Motors bankruptcy proceedings, relating to securities that were purchased by external investment managers in one or more portfolios held by the SIB on behalf of its investment client funds.
 Outside counsel has been retained for both cases, in addition to assistance received from the ND Office of Attorney General.
-As of June 30, 2018, no liability has been recorded for the General Motors bankruptcy proceedings as it is too early in the litigation process to reasonably determine whether any payments will be required, but mediation efforts remain on-going.
-The claim against the SIB in the Tribune bankruptcy litigation has been dismissed, but a final order has not been entered because the Court has yet to decide the remaining claims in the case against unrelated defendants; however, the U.S. District Court has stayed the Trustee's request to amend the complaint to add a constructive fraudulent transfer claim pending the Second Circuit's disposition of the unrelated defendant's claims in light of the U.S. Supreme Court's decision in Merit Management.
-Any final judgment (including with respect to the claim against the SIB) is subject to appeal.
-Accordingly, no liability has been recorded at this time.
+The SIB became a party to a Settlement Agreement dated April 10, 2019, as a Term Lender in the General Motors bankruptcy proceeding.
+The liability will be borne by other parties, so no liability was accrued by the SIB as of June 30, 2019.
+On July 15, 2019, in the Tribune proceeding, the Litigation Trustee filed a Notice of Appeal to the Second Circuit, appealing the various judgments of the U.S. District Court that dismissed his claims against defendants in the Action and denying leave to amend his complaint to add a constructive fraudulent transfer claim.
+It is expected that briefing of all the legal issues before the Second Circuit will occur in late 2019 and early 2020.
+Accordingly, no liability has been recorded for this case.